alcover/buf/README.md

 ## Principle

 The *Buf* type is an opaque pointer to a struct.
-This struct ends with a flexible char array :
+This struct ends with a flexible array :

 ```C
 struct Buf_s *Buf;